Dave Popson

-David Gerard Popson (born May 17, 1964) is a retired American basketball player who enjoyed a brief NBA career from 1988 until 1992.
+David Gerard Popson (born May 17, 1964) is an American former basketball player who enjoyed a brief National Basketball Association (NBA) career from 1988 until 1992.
+He played college basketball for the North Carolina Tar Heels.

 Biography

-Popson, a 6'10" center, played college basketball at the University of North Carolina for four years (1983–87).
-Popson was selected by the Detroit Pistons in the fourth round of the 1987 NBA Draft.
+Popson, a 6'10" center, played college basketball at the University of North Carolina at Chapel Hill for four years (1983–87).
+Popson was selected by the Detroit Pistons in the fourth round of the 1987 NBA draft.

 Born in Kingston, Pennsylvania, Popson attended Bishop O'Reilly High School where he held nearly all the basketball records.